kawilliams/kawilliams.github.io/teaching/hci/hci-fall-2024.markdown

 ## Academic honesty and AI

+### Academic honesty

-**Academic Honesty**: The spirit of the Honor Code that each student pledges upon entering their first year helps engender an atmosphere of trust.
+The spirit of the Honor Code that each student pledges upon entering their first year helps engender an atmosphere of trust.
 Every signature helps sustain a climate of freedom and integrity.
 Upholding the Honor Code secures the commitment to academic honesty and social responsibility that characterizes a Davidson education.

 Unless explicitly stated otherwise, you are expected to complete assignments on your own.
 It is appropriate to discuss your ideas with others to gain feedback and help with sticky problems.
 It is not appropriate to find an existing solution online or from your friends, modify them, and submit as your own work.
 If in doubt, confer with Dr. Williams.
 It is much easier to ask about these things than handle the consequences of a poor decision.